 Perhaps the question isn’t when we will be able to travel to Europe, but when should we?
 And that is one that will in some ways remain in the hands of the pandemic itself and how it continues to play out, as well as with public health experts, government officials, and private enterprises all working together to find ways to help us live—and ultimately travel—safely in the age of coronavirus.

-—Sarah Buder, Lyndsey Matthews and Sara Button contributed reporting to this story.
-This story originally appeared on May 6, 2020, and has been updated to include current information.
+—Sarah Buder, Lyndsey Matthews, Sara Button, and Katherine LaGrave contributed reporting to this story.
+It originally appeared on May 6, 2020, and has been updated regularly to include current information.

 >> Next: When Will We Travel Abroad Again?